reshamas/fastai_deeplearn_part1/courses/dl2/lesson_10_2.md

 ## `01:44:00` paper with Sebastian Ruder
 - Abstract:  Universal Language Model Fine-tuning for Text Classification
 - We turned this into a paper, and when I saw "we", I mean with this guy Sebastian Ruder.
 Now, you might remember his name because in Lesson 5 I told you that I had actually shared Lesson 4 with Sebastian because I think he's an awesome researcher who I thought might like it.
 I didn't know him personally at all.
 And, much to my surprise, he actually watched the damn video.
 I thought, what NLP researcher is going to watch some beginner's video?  *But*, he watched the whole video!
+And he was, like, *that's actually quite fantastic!*
+- JH:  And I said, well, thank you very much, that's awesome coming from you.
+- And he said, *hey, we should turn this into a paper.*
+- JH:  And I said, I don't write papers.
+I don't care about papers.
+I'm not interested in papers.
+That sounds really boring.
+- And he said, *ok, how about I write the paper for you?*
+- JH:  And I said, You can't really write a paper about this yet, because you would have to do studies to compare it to other things.
+They're called ?oblation studies to see.. which if it actually works.
+There's no rigor here.
+I just put in everything that came in my head and chucked it all together and it happened to work.
+- And he said, *ok, what if I write all the paper and do all the oblation studies?
+Then can we write the paper?*
+- JH: And I said, well, it's like a whole library that I haven't documented and like, you know, I'm not going to yet, and you don't know how it's all works.
+- And he said, *ok, if I write the paper and do he oblation studies, and figure out from scratch how the code works without bothering you, THEN can we write the paper?*
+- JH: And I said, yeah, if you did all those things, you can then write the paper.
+And he said *ok*, and then 2 days later he comes back and he says he has done a draft of the paper.
+So, I share this story to say, that if you are some student in Ireland (he's a student in Ireland), and you want to do good work, don't let anybody stop you.
+I did not encourage him, to say the least, right?
+But in the end, he said, *look, I want to do this work, I think it's going to be good, and I'll figure it out.* And he wrote a fantastic paper, and he did the oblation studies, and he figured out how fastai works.
+And, now we're planning to write another paper together.
+- You've got to be a bit careful, right?
+Because sometimes I get messages from random people saying "I've got lots of good ideas, can we have coffee?"
+I don't want to... you know, I can have coffee in my office anytime, thank you.